 Some firms try non-compete agreements, which are dubious legally but can intimidate some people from setting up competing businesses.
 They can be legally enforced for a period of time against other owners, such as partners if properly set up.

 When you think about it, would you go to work for someone else at a 40% to 60% fee split tomorrow?
 No. That’s because you are a business person as well as an appraiser.

 You like to call the shots yourself, with no manager or supervisor.
 You need to hire someone who is not like yourself and has an employee mentality.

 To keep an appraiser you need to offer them a reason to stay with you.

 – A desk in your office with other people to talk with.

 – Telecommuting that you set up to send appraisals to your office.

-– Office equipment they couldn’t afford at first, such as a collating copier and digital cameras.
+– Office equipment they couldn’t afford at first, such as computers.

 – Support staff to handle the clerical work.